National Schools Programme: Become a RIBA Architecture Ambassador

-Architecture Ambassadors are RIBA architect members who volunteer to partner with schools on an architectural project of their choosing.
+Architecture Ambassadors are RIBA architect members who inspire the next generation through partnering with schools on our National Schools Programme.

-There are a finite number of Architecture Ambassador partnerships available each term, and places are allocated to schools on a first come, first served basis.
-The partnerships are open to primary and secondary schools, and are currently offered free of charge.
+There are a limited number of Architecture Ambassador partnerships available each term.
+The partnerships are open to primary and secondary schools and are offered free of charge.

-Support from RIBA staff is provided throughout the duration of these partnerships and all of our Architecture Ambassadors are given training before visiting the school.
-There is also an opportunity for Architecture Ambassadors and teachers to meet and plan their project in advance of any sessions with children.
+RIBA Learning support Ambassadors throughout the duration of the partnership and provide training before visiting a school.
+We also provide an opportunity for Architecture Ambassadors and teachers to meet and plan their project in advance of any sessions with children.

 Participation in the National Schools Programme counts towards official RIBA CPD for architects and architectural assistants.
 Feedback from participants during the pilot suggests it is a highly enjoyable and positive experience.

 Architecture Ambassadors targets different geographical areas each term.
 Below are the places we are currently delivering the scheme and accepting volunteers for.
 To apply please complete the correct registration form for the area you would like to enrol with.
 If you are outside of these areas but would like to take part in the future please email email@example.com.

 London – fully booked

 London – Registration for Architecture Ambassadors now open

 Norwich – Registration for Architecture Ambassadors now open

 Bristol – Registration for Architecture Ambassadors now open